luxonis/depthai-docs-website/README.md

 The DepthAI docs are designed to be easily updated.
 See an issue?
 Follow these steps:

 * While on a https://docs.luxonis.com page with an issue, scroll down to the footer.
 * Click the "Edit on GitHub" link.
-This takes you the page source.
+This takes you to the page source.
 * For simple changes (like a typo), _anyone_ can edit the page directly on GitHub and submit a PR.
 Repository contributors with write access can also commit changes directly to `master`.
 However, use caution: `master` is auto-deployed on changes so limit direct commits to minor changes and use PRs for more significant updates.
 * For complex changes (like adding a new page to the site), follow the "Local Development" steps below.